Mario-SO/portfolio-blog/content/Day05.md

 The steps will be the follwing:

-1. The attacker sends 100 ether to the DelegateCallProxy contract.
+1. People send money to the DelegateCallProxy contract.
-2. The attacker deploys the Attacker contract to the network.
+2. The attacker deploys the Attacker contract.
-3. The attacker crafts a malicious payload to call the stealEther function of the Attacker contract using delegate call.
-This can be done by encoding the function signature.
+3. The attacker crafts a malicious payload to call the stealFunds function of the Attacker contract using delegate call.
 4. The attacker calls the execute function of the DelegateCallProxy contract, passing the address of the Attacker contract and the malicious payload as arguments.
 5. The DelegateCallProxy contract performs a delegate call to the Attacker contract, executing the stealEther function in the context of the DelegateCallProxy contract's storage.
-6. The stealEther function transfers the DelegateCallProxy contract's balance (100 ether) to the attacker's address.
+6. The stealEther function transfers the DelegateCallProxy contract's balance to the attacker's address.

 If you want to know how to perform step 3, you can check my previous post about [Calldata & Foundry](https://blog.mariodev.xyz/day04/)